CyCoreSystems/ari/README.md

 This is a go-based ARI library.
 It also includes some common convenience wrappers for various tasks, which can be found in /ext.

+# Getting started

 This library maintains semver, and APIs between major releases **do** change.
 Therefore, always use a vendoring tool which supports semver, such as [glide](http://glide.sh/) or [dep](https://github.com/golang/dep).

-Using version `4.x.x` is strongly recommended version for all new projects.
-It offers a number of new features focused on facilitating ARI across a large cluster and simplifies the API.
+Version `4.x.x` is the current version.
+It offers a number of new features focused on facilitating ARI across large clusters and simplifies the API.

 There is also a NATS-based `ari-proxy` which is designed to work with this